SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 Note: This time, we can drop the ```--random-route``` as the configuration is persistent.
 So Cloud Foundry will remember that you requested a random route the first time you pushed the app and will keep it that way in subsequent pushes.

-TODO: add some explanation how the config can changed after initial push without deleting the app.

 {{<callout title="Note">}}

 This time, we can drop the ```--random-route``` as the configuration is persistent.
 So Cloud Foundry will remember that you requested a random route the first time you pushed the app and will keep it that way in subsequent pushes.

 {{</callout>}}

-TODO: add some explanation how the config can changed after initial push without deleting the app.

 ## Manifest